6 Best 3D Modeling Software 2023 (All Skill Levels)

 With direct modeling, you can edit and repair imported geometry from non-native file formats and make changes without worrying about time-based features.
 Surface modeling allows you to create and edit complex surfaces for repairing, patching and designing geometry.

-Parametric modeling lets you create history-based features that update with design changes, mesh modeling allows you to edit and repair imported scans and mesh models, and with freeform modeling you can create complex sub-divisional surfaces with T-splines and edit them intuitive push-pull gestures.
+Parametric modeling lets you create history-based features that update with design changes, mesh modeling allows you to edit and repair imported scans and mesh models, and with freeform modeling, you can create complex sub-divisional surfaces with T-splines and edit them with intuitive push-pull gestures.

-Fusion 360 can be used for a wide range of other tasks beside 3D modeling, including sketching, rendering, generative design and simulation.
+Fusion 360 can be used for a wide range of other tasks besides 3D modeling, including sketching, rendering, generative design, and simulation.